transys-project/pitree/README.md

 -l | {0,1} | Log the states and bitrates.
 -q | {lin, log, hd} | QoE metrics.
 -t | {fcc, norway, oboe} | Trained traces.

+## Put the Decision Tree into HTML and Deploy with Apache

+Currently, you may want to refer to [this link](https://github.com/TranSys2020/TranSys/tree/master/case_2) for details.
+We will refactor this part soon.

 ## Start a Server with Tornado

 ```